LuckyMcBeast/stoglr/README.md

 For example, 100% will execute every time, 50% will execute half the time, and 0% will never execute.
 This feature is for A/B toggle functionality.

 ##### FAQs
-(Functionality of the client library, not yet implemented)
 - Don't see your toggle?
 This may be because the toggle has not been triggered yet within the code.
 Trigger it and then hit the refresh button.
 - Oh no, you deleted a toggle that you needed!
 Don't worry.
 If the toggle is still in place within the code, it will be recreated in the disabled state once triggered.

 ### <a name="api"></a> Using the API to manage toggles

 To interact with the server, please see the see our the example calls [here](client.http).